 5. Plastic Surgery.

-World War 1 saw many soldiers suffer facial injuries, most often from gunshot wounds.
+World War I saw many soldiers suffer facial injuries, most often from gunshot wounds.
 So, the need for an effective way to solve these injuries was more important than ever.
 Whilst rhinoplasty and facial reconstructions had been practised for centuries, there was no consistent way to carry these operations out.
-New Zealand doctor Sir Harold standardised these techniques and established the discipline we know today as ‘plastic surgery’.
+New Zealand doctor Sir Harold Gillies standardised techniques and established the discipline we know today as ‘plastic surgery’.

 So, if you’re looking for robots, x-rays, humidifiers, you name it... we know a place.